 - Internally promoted leaders demonstrate a 25% higher retention rate over two years (Gartner).

-Nevertheless, only 22% of organizations have a formal succession plan for the COO role (Russell Reynolds Associates), revealing a considerable disconnect between perceived importance and actual implementation.
+- Nevertheless, only 22% of organizations have a formal succession plan for the COO role, revealing a considerable disconnection between perceived importance and actual implementation.

 The Hidden Costs of Executive Departures:

 Replacing a high-performing C-level executive can entail costs of up to €400,000 when recruitment, integration, operational disruption, and mis-hire risks are taken into account.
-As we emphasized during our session, unforeseen leadership transitions can significantly undermine both business performance and internal morale.
+As we highlighted during the webinar, unexpected leadership transitions can have a significant impact on both business performance and the broader economic stability of the organization.

 Frequent Missteps